"I cannot apologize deeply enough, Iron Man. My kinsman has done thee a great wrong."

 Tony lowered his head into his hands again, digging his fingers into his hair.
 "I bet the board's going to be surprised, though.
 Half of them have been looking for an excuse to get rid of me again, not that I blame them."

-"They can't get rid of you for being a girl, Tony.
+"They can't get rid of you for being a woman, Tony.
 New York has several nice laws forbidding that kind of thing."

 "Oh, it won't be because I'm a woman."
 If there was one thing his fellow businessmen excelled at, it was finding justifications for not hiring or promoting women or minorities that didn't actually involve their being women and minorities.
 Tony had used it to his advantage before; people who'd been unjustly passed over for promotion three times tended to jump at the chance to leave their current place of employ and come and work for him, especially when he offered them the higher paying job with greater responsibility that they should have already had.
 "It will be because they 'don't believe' I'm really Tony Stark, or because being transformed into a woman has clearly unhinged my mind, or they're concerned for my health, or something."